 1. Customer Wants and Needs

-The 4 C’s of marketing begin with the consumer wants and needs.
+The 4 C’s of marketing begin with the consumer’s wants and needs.
 It all starts with the customer and their wants and needs.
-To be able to create a product or service that they will want to buy, you need to understand what they are looking for.
+You need to understand what they are looking for to create a product or service they will want to buy.

-With so many products and services available, it can be tough to stand out in the market.
-However, success comes from niching down and finding a specific want or need that your customer has.
-By fulfilling this problem that they have, you’ll build loyalty and Trust–the two foundations of any strong business relationship!
+With so many products and services available, standing out in the market can be tough.
+However, success comes from niching down and finding your customers’ needs.
+By fulfilling their problems, you’ll build loyalty and Trust—the two foundations of any strong business relationship!

 A practical strategy is to follow the “Inverted Pyramid” approach, which asserts that a company’s product development should begin with customer needs and work backward toward increasing market share.

-According to this concept, planning and production must be organized in a specific order.
-First, marketers need to utilize market research via industry-specific consumer surveys or website data insights, etc to find out what the brand’s existing or potential consumers want or need.
+According to this concept, planning and production must be organized in order.
+First, marketers need to utilize market research via industry-specific consumer surveys, website data insights, etc. to find out what the brand’s existing or potential consumers want or need.

 2. Cost

-After you have determined what it is that your customers want or need, the next step is to find a way to provide it to them at an overall cost that is both reasonable for you and them.
+After you have determined what your customers want or need, the next step is to find a way to provide it at a cost that is reasonable for both you and them.

 You need to be able to cover the costs of your good or service while also making a profit.
 This can be done by looking at your production costs, marketing expenses, and overheads.

-Once you have a clear understanding of all these costs, you can then set a price that will allow you to make a profit while still being competitive in the market.
+Once you have a clear understanding of all these costs, you can set a price that will allow you to profit while still being competitive in the market.

 It’s important to understand that the 4 C’s of marketing are not just about making money.
 They are also about creating value for your customers.
 If you can provide them with a good or service that meets their needs at a fair cost, then you will be able to build a strong relationship with them.